jf-silverman/better-sort-of-photos/README.md

 ## Problem Statement

-The simple inclusion of images with a social media post increases engagement on social networks[1] and since  the start of covid, the use of social media in decision making has gained in importance[2].
-Even before covid, a 2018 study found that 30% of the participants used review apps to find new restaurants, referal source second only to family and friends[3].
 Given the influence of photos on consumer decisions, it's surprising how many restaurants still have a slough of dark, blurry, unappetizing photos immediately visible in their main photo gallery linked at the top of their Yelp page.
-Yelp app users, restaurant owners, and Yelp itself would all benefit from having an option to automatically sort restaurant photo galleries in a way that would place well-taken shots on top.
+It's well established that simply including images with a social media post increases engagement on social networks[1] and since the start of COVID, the use of social media in decision making has only increased in importance[2].
+Even before covid, the use of review apps to find new restaurants was second only to referals from friends and family[3].
+For these reasons, Yelp app users, restaurant owners, and Yelp itself would all benefit from having an option to automatically sort restaurant photo galleries in a way that would place well-taken shots on top.
 Currently on Yelp, businesses who have an advertising account can sort their photo gallery, so why do so many poorly taken photos persist?
-Probably because it takes an owner's valuable time to sort random customer photos, plus it requires some knowledge of photographic principles.
+Sorting through photos takes an owner's valuable time and selecting quality images requires some knowledge of photographic principles.
 In this project I manually label a set of photos using photography principles, then train a machine learning model to classify food photos as either "post-worthy" or "not so great" so that Yelp (or the restaurant owner or the app user) can automatically sort their photo galleries in a better way.

 ## Background

 Despite a slough of options in the space (Google Reviews, Open Table), Yelp remains a dominant player among review plantforms.
 Established in 2004, Yelp continues to grow, even surpassing its  pre-covid revenue levels in 2021 (just over $1 Billion).
 Yelp boasts 100 million unique monthly users spread fairly evenly across age groups.
 About 45% of their customers say they consult Yelp before making purchases and over half are college-educated[4].
 The business also claims 250 million user reviews and 5.8 million claimed businesses[5].
 For all these reasons, I chose Yelp for my focus although the project could well be generalized for many other use cases.

-I chose this project because it combines my interest in digital photography with my love of trying new restaurants.
-It also was an interesting topic because I use Yelp and I thought this is something that would improve the site and app experience for users like me.
+I chose this project because it combines my interest in digital photography with my affinity for trying new restaurants.
+It also was an interesting topic because I use Yelp and I thought it was something that would improve the site and app experience for users like me.

 **Sources Cited:**
 1. https://journals.sagepub.com/doi/pdf/10.1177/0022243719881113